Rtengmiami/refresh_web/README.md

-# Python Automated Web Page Refresh Program
+# Python Automated Web Page Refresh Program   (Dynamic Web Scraping)
 This Python file is designed for automatically refreshing web pages and can be used in various scenarios such as internet purchasing, ticketing, course refreshing, and other tasks that require high frequency web page refreshes.
 With this program, you can easily achieve your goals of continuously monitoring web pages to ensure that you don't miss any important information

 ## How to Use